 |6.||It is an example of multi-layer adsorption.||It is an example of mono-layer adsorption.|

-Question 5.3: Why are finely divided substances more effective as adsorbent?
-Give reasons.
+Question 5.3: Give reason why a finely divided substance is more effective as an adsorbent.

 Soln: Adsorption is directly proportional to the surface area as adsorption is surface phenomenon.
 A finely divided substance behaves like a good adsorbent because it has a large surface area.
 Both physisorption and chemisorption increase with an increase in the surface area.

-Question 5.4: Determine the factors which accelerates the adsorption of a gas on a solid?
+Question 5.4: What are the factors which influence the adsorption of a gas on a solid?

 Soln: Rate of adsorption of a gas on a solid surface depends on various factors: